dojo/docs/dojo/Stateful.rst

 Usage
 =====

-Usage of the class can be an instance of the class, although subclassing is recommended.
+You can create an instance of ``dojo/Stateful`` directly, but creating a subclass is recommended:

 .. js ::